 EMDR is a proven therapy that can help you heal the past that has created this pathway.
 I have been successfully using it with many clients who are experiencing high levels of anxiety on a daily basis and I have seen huge changes.

 EMDR is form of therapy that taps into the human systems natural capacity to heal and recover.
-Through the use of bilateral stimulation (eye movements or tapping) the brain is able to access it’s natural ability to heal and to reprocess the traumatic event into information that is adaptive and healing.
+Through the use of bilateral stimulation (eye movements or tapping) the brain is able to access its natural ability to heal.
+The brain is able to reprocess the traumatic event into information that is adaptive and healing.
 It is similar to the way the body uses the REM cycle or dream state to process difficult and challenging events that occur during the day.
-The eye movements stimulate the brains neural processes, allowing it to recode the information in ways that are more helpful and healthy.
+The eye movements stimulate the brains neural processes.
+This allows it to recode the information in ways that are more helpful and healthy.

-EMDR can be used with toddlers to seniors to treat Post-Traumatic Stress Disorder (PTSD), anxiety, recurring nightmares, night terrors, trauma, low-self worth, depression, phobias, sexual or physical assaults, death of a loved one, car accidents, or other disturbing events and life crisis that are keeping you stuck.
+EMDR can be used with all ages to treat Post-Traumatic Stress Disorder (PTSD); anxiety; recurring nightmares; night terrors; trauma; low-self worth; depression; phobias; sexual or physical assaults; death of a loved one; car accidents; or other disturbing events and life crisis that are keeping you stuck.
 Exciting right?

 Want more information?
-Book a session today and start changing your brain!
-Also, I recommend that you read “The EMDR Revolution: Change Your Life One Memory at a Time, The Client’s Guide” if you are considering EMDR Therapy.
+If you are considering EMDR Therapy, Book a session today and start changing your brain!
+I recommend that you read “The EMDR Revolution: Change Your Life One Memory at a Time, The Client’s Guide”